ytka/limited-github-cli-mcp/README.md

 })
 ```

+## Usage Notes

+- Make sure you are in the correct repository directory when using this MCP server
+- The GitHub CLI must be properly authenticated with your GitHub account
+- For private repositories, ensure you have the necessary permissions
+- When creating PRs, it's recommended to provide a descriptive title and body

 ## Security

 This MCP server uses the local GitHub CLI, so it doesn't directly handle GitHub Access Tokens.
 It leverages the authentication credentials of the GitHub CLI, making it a secure way to perform GitHub operations.